TinkerTools/tinker9/README.md

 Tinker9 is a complete rewrite and new version of the canonical Tinker software, currently Tinker8.
 Tinker9 consists of C++ code with
 OpenACC directives and CUDA kernels allow efficient usage on GPUs.
 At present, Tinker9 builds against the object library from Tinker8, and provides GPU versions of the Tinker DYNAMIC, MINIMIZE, ANALYZE and TESTGRAD programs.
-Over time we plan to port much or all of the remaining portions of Fortran Tinker8 to the new Tinker9 code base.
+Over time we plan to port much or all of the remaining portions of Fortran Tinker8 to the C++ Tinker9 code base.
+Existing Tinker file formats and force field parameter files are fully compatible with Tinker9, and nearly all Tinker8 keywords function identically in Tinker9.

 ## Installation Steps
    1. [Prerequisites](doc/manual/m/install/preq.rst)